stratum: A System Infrastructure for Massive Agent-Centric ML Workloads: Our Vision

-\header{The Vision for Stratum:} To this end, we envision \emph{stratum}, a system architecture for large-scale \workload{}, which integrates seamlessly with Python libraries while leveraging the performance benefits of modern compiler and runtime infrastructures.
-Specifically, our design is based on the following key principles: \begin{itemize}[leftmargin=*] \item \emph{Seamless and unrestricted support} for arbitrary ML libraries (e.g., scikit-learn, Pandas), frameworks (e.g., PyTorch, TensorFlow), and UDFs (e.g., specialized libraries)---without requiring operator porting---while remaining extensible to future libraries. \item \emph{Operator semantics and lazy evaluation} to reason about compiler optimizations such as common subexpression elimination (CSE), selection and projection pushdown, and algebraic rewrites. \item \emph{A runtime} with efficient operator kernels and scheduling across heterogeneous backends including CPUs, GPUs, and distributed backends to support diverse data characteristics and ML tasks, and cost-based runtime optimizations including reuse of intermediates, memory management, and parallelization planning to fully utilize the available hardware resources. \end{itemize} However, realizing this vision raises a range of open challenges across representation, optimization, and execution, and demands novel techniques throughout the system stack.
+\header{The Vision for Stratum:} To this end, we envision \emph{stratum}, a system architecture for large-scale \workload{}.
+Specifically, our design is based on the following key principles: \begin{itemize}[leftmargin=*] \item \emph{Seamless and unrestricted support} for ML libraries (scikit-learn, Pandas), frameworks (PyTorch, TensorFlow), tabular foundation models~\cite{Hollmann0EH23, QuHVM25}, and specialized libraries---without requiring operator porting---while remaining extensible to future libraries. \item \emph{A semantic abstraction} built on a minimal set of logical operators that enables rewrites (e.g., common subexpression elimination (CSE)) and lazy evaluation with physical operator independence. \item \emph{A runtime} with efficient operator kernels and scheduling across heterogeneous backends including CPUs, GPUs, and distributed backends to support diverse data characteristics and ML tasks, and cost-based runtime optimizations including reuse of intermediates, memory management, and parallelization planning. \end{itemize} However, realizing this vision raises a range of open challenges across representation, optimization, and execution, and demands novel techniques throughout the system stack.